Nina walking behind a waterfall on the Trail of 10 Falls at Silver Falls State Park.

 North Falls will be quite the waterfall finale!
 Yet again, you’ll come across another towering and spouting waterfall that you can walk behind to hear and feel the power of the falls.

-Luckily, North Falls is another waterfall you can see individually if you don’t have much time, it’s only about a half-mile round trip from the North Fall parking lot.
+Luckily, North Falls is another waterfall you can see individually if you don’t have much time—it’s only about a half-mile round trip from the North Fall parking lot.

 READ MORE: 10 Hikes to Waterfalls Near Portland—That Are Open Now!

-Variations of The Trail of 10 Falls
+3 Variations of The Trail of 10 Falls

-Trail of 10 Falls—Entire Loop
+1. Trail of Ten Falls—Entire Loop

 Distance: 7.6 miles